WachiraChris/LP-Six/README.md

 # Import your trained machine learning model here
 # For example: from my_ml_model import MyModel
 Step 5: Define API Endpoints
 Define the endpoints that your app will expose.
-These endpoints will be used to interact with your machine learning model.
+These endpoints will be used to interact with your machine-learning model.
 For instance:

 ```python